Nissan Z (RZ34): Z Nismo

-The Z Nismo was revealed on August 1, 2023, with significant upgrades over the standard Z both visually and mechanically.
-Starting off with the mechanical upgrades, the VR30DDTT engine of the Z Nismo was offered with a redesigned wastegate, enhanced ignition timing, engine cooling and oil cooling system, inspired by the GT-R Nismo.
+The Z Nismo was revealed on August 1, 2023 for the 2024 model year, with significant upgrades over the standard Z both visually and mechanically.
+The VR30DDTT engine of the Z Nismo was offered with a redesigned wastegate, enhanced ignition timing, engine cooling and oil cooling system, inspired by the GT-R Nismo.
 Maximum power output of the upgraded engine is now rated at 420 hp at 6,400 rpm and 384 lbft of torque at 2,000 to 5,200 rpm.
-The car only featured the 9-speed automatic transmission with Nismo-tuned clutch packs and engine management software.
-As a result, downshifts are twice as fast and launch control is more aggressive.
-Nissan revealed the reason behind the absence of a manual transmission version is because of performance loss due to slower gear changes.
+The car initially featured the 9-speed automatic transmission with Nismo-tuned clutch packs and engine management software, with downshifts twice as fast and a aggressive launch control system.
+However, the 6-speed manual transmission option has been announced for the 2026 model year.
 A new "Sport+" driving mode was introduced in Z Nismo; to allow quick downshifts so the driver would not have the need to use the paddle shifters.
 Chassis upgrades include additional bracing, increasing torsional rigidity by 2.5 percent over the Z Performance.
 Carbon-fiber driveshaft of the standard Z is replaced by a steel driveshaft.
 In case of suspension upgrades, stiffer bushings, mounting points and larger dampers were added to the Z Nismo.
 Its upgraded brakes featured larger 4-piston calipers, 15.0-inch brake rotors in the front and 13.8-inch rotors in the rear, clamped by a heavy-duty brake pad.
 Overall curb weight of the car is now rated at 1,680 kg (3,704 lb).

-Visual upgrades include; an upgraded front fascia with a reworked grill, nose and front-spoiler, providing additional engine cooling and downforce.
-A three-piece rear spoiler was also offered to complete the upgraded aerodynamic package.
+Visual upgrades include an upgraded front fascia with a reworked grille, nose and front-spoiler, providing additional engine cooling and downforce.
+A three-piece rear spoiler was also offered.
 New exclusive Nismo wheels are wider and more painted in gloss-black paint color.
 They were wrapped up by the stickier and track-focused Dunlop SP Sport MAXX GT600 tires.
 Interior of the car featured a red and black color theme, along with the new Recaro bucket seats, revisions were made to the steering wheel, speedometer as well as for the infotainment system.
 The Z Nismo went on sale with a limited production number in the third quarter of 2023.

+On December 17, 2025, Nissan introduced the manual transmission variant in the US for the 2026 model year.